 - Maternity, Parental, Pre-placement Adoption Leave and/or Allowance application (PDF, 167KB)

 - Leave Management Transaction (PDF, 121KB)

 Your supervisor will submit the documents through an AskMyHR service request using the categories: My Team or Organization > Leave & Time Off > Maternity, Parental, Adoption.

 If you or your supervisor have any questions, contact AskMyHR by submitting a service request using the categories: Myself (or) My Team or Organization > Leave & Time Off > Maternity, Parental, Adoption.

 Record leave days

-Record your days off work in Time and Leave using the Pre Adoption Lv code.
-This will activate the pre-placement adoption leave allowance.
+Record your days off work in Time and Pay > Employee Self Service (ESS) > Time/Leave Employee Work Centre using the 'Pre Adoption Lv' code.

 After the adoption